I am an artist and academic researcher. My PhD is in musical composition and I currently work as an actor and writer (academic and fiction).

-I am using this site to lightly document elements of my research.
-Here, I write (very briefly) about music, literature, concerts, talks and lectures in addition to elements of my own compositional practice and performances.
+I am using this site to lightly document elements of my practice and research.
+Here, I write (very briefly) about music, film, literature, concerts, talks and lectures in addition to elements of my own artistic practice.

 This site also features as a Student Blog on the Royal Musical Association website.